 Once these materials are received, interviews will be arranged with the Principal.
 This is an informal interview.
-For both parents and teacher, this child-friendly approach is a great way to get to know your child's readiness for Kindergarten.
+For both parents and the child, this child-friendly approach is a great way to get to know your child's readiness for Kindergarten.

-Interviews for new applicants will be scheduled starting January 9th.
+Interviews for new applicants will be scheduled starting in January.
 Families are encouraged to submit the completed application documents as soon as possible in order to schedule an interview.